mikaelbr/bacon-love/exercises/13_flatmaps/problem.md

-If you have several sources with similar data or want to create a new stream based on values in a stream, you can do that. `flatMap` is a combinator that allows you to take a function and spawn a new EventStream based on a observable.
+If you have several sources with similar data or want to create a new stream based on values in a stream, you can do that. `flatMap` is a combinator that allows you to take a function and spawn a new EventStream based on an Observable.
 So `observable.flatMap(fn)`, can generate a new EventStream with the values from a EventStream created in the function `fn`.
-This is extreemly powerful and can be hard to grasp at first.
+This is extremely powerful, but can be hard to grasp at first.

 One simple way to think of it is to think of the name: "flatmap";